In this post, we share 10 best practices for working properly with background images in Elementor.

 You also don’t want it to be too short, resulting in a thin layer for a background.

 A common ratio is 16:9, which is also the ratio of wide-screen TVs.
+You can read more about image optimization in the comprehensive Kinsta guide on the subject.

 #7 - Crop the Image to Improve Focus and Alignment with Other Page Elements